-While consumers are not a protected class, some anti-discrimination laws still apply to consumers in certain situations.
+While consumers are not a protected class (such as age or gender), some anti-discrimination laws still apply to consumers in certain situations.
 For example, creditors may not decline an otherwise qualified mortgage applicant solely on the basis of their skin color.
 Similarly, a department store issuing credit cannot charge a higher interest rate to a customer with a foreign accent.
-These discriminatory practices can have a deep and lasting impact on U.S. citizens and unfairly penalize them for being in a protected class.
-This section covers the basics of discrimination as it pertains to consumers; how to file complaints with the appropriate government agency; contact information; and more.
+These discriminatory practices can have a deep and lasting impact on U.S. consumers and unfairly penalize them for being in a protected class.
+FindLaw's Consumer Discrimination section covers the basics of discrimination as it pertains to consumers, including information on how to file complaints with the appropriate government agency.

 A number of factors may legitimately be considered by lenders when deciding whether to extend credit (and how much, which rates, etc.).
 But the Equal Credit Opportunity Act (ECOA) prohibits any such decisions that are based on sex, marital status, race, color, national origin, or religion.
 For example, a lender may not charge a higher interest rate to a couple solely because they speak in foreign accents.
 There are instances where a creditor may ask you volunteer information about race, gender, and so on; but this is used by federal agencies to help enforce anti-discrimination laws.

 The ECOA prohibits discrimination in a number of different scenarios, from the application process and choices by the lender to the evaluation of one's income and reasons given for denial.
 Examples of acts that violate the ECOA include the following: